f5devcentral/f5-agility-labs-nginx/docs/class1/module1/lab4.rst

       curl -s https://demo.nginx.com/api/6/connections/ | jq

-    .. note:: You shoudl see output similar to the following
+    .. note:: You should see output similar to the following

       .. code:: json